lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-04-baby-examples.md

     <span class="quoted quoted"><span>"</span>of_int <span class="skolem">m</span> <span class="main">^</span> <span class="numeral">2</span> <span class="main">/</span> of_int <span class="skolem">n</span> <span class="main">^</span> <span class="numeral">2</span> <span class="main">=</span> <span class="main">(</span><span class="numeral">2</span><span class="main">::</span>rat<span class="main">)</span><span>"</span></span>
 </pre>

-Now a super-important point: the embeddings `of_nat`, `of_int`, `of_real` specify their domain type, but their range type can be anything belonging to a suitably rich type class.
+Now a *super-important point*: the embeddings `of_nat`, `of_int`, `of_real` specify their domain type, but their range type **can be anything** belonging to a suitably rich type class.
 Since 2 can also have many types, the `2::rat` is necessary to ensure that we are talking about the rationals.

 The proof continues with the expected argument of showing that 2 is a divisor of both `m` and `n`, contradicting the fact that they are coprime.